-The Managing Director must ensure in accordance with the Limited Liability Companies Act that the company's accounting is in compliance with applicable laws and that treasury has been organised in a reliable manner.
+Under the Limited Liability Companies Act, the Managing Director will ensure that the company's accounting practices comply with the law and that financial management is organised in a reliable manner.
 OP Cooperative's Finance and Group Treasury, independent of business lines/divisions, is responsible for the company's financial reporting.
 This function produces reliable, relevant and up-to-date information on the company's performance and finances, and keeps the Board of Directors and the Managing Director and other decision-makers informed of the company's financial performance and near-term outlook.
 The Managing Director is also tasked with controlling the quality of outsourced accounting services and services for reports to regulators and other relevant authorities, and developing business control and risk management methods, indicators and the supporting systems.